WEPA tissue fact

 ENVIRONMENTAL

-Material Sourcing: WEPA prioritizes sourcing materials through scientific evidence that align with its commitment to sustainability.
+Material Sourcing: WEPA prioritizes sourcing materials based on scientific evidence that aligns with its commitment to sustainability.
 The company is a leader in using recycled fibers, specifically from recovered paper and cardboard, which follows the principle of cascade utilization to prevent fresh fibers from being used only once.
-They also innovate with non-wood alternatives like Miscanthus and paludiculture fibers, which are part of their targeted R&D and sustainability strategy given its longevity.
+They recently started using non-wood alternatives such as Miscanthus and paludiculture fibers, which are part of their targeted R&D and sustainability strategy (given their longevity).
 For the wood-based fresh fibers they still use, WEPA ensures they are sourced responsibly, with 100% of these fibers being FSC® or PEFC-certified.

-Material collection from customers: One of WEPAs circularity measures is collecting used cardboards after delivery with certain customers (like stores or supermarkets) and using them to process their hygiene paper products.
-Along side an initiative to collected used hand paper towels from customers washrooms.
-Their goal is to have 60% of their sales to be made from 60% from recycled fibres and non-wood fibres by 2030.
-As of 2024 they are at 33%.
+Material collection from customers: One of WEPAs circularity measures is collecting used cardboards during delivery with certain customers (such as stores or supermarkets), and using them to process their hygiene paper products.
+Alongside an initiative to collect used hand paper towels from customers' washrooms.
+Their goal is to have 60% of their sales collected from 60% made from recycled fibres and non-wood fibres by 2030.
+As of 2024, they are at 33%.

-Emissions intensity (Scopes 1,2 and 3): As the company aims to reach net zero by 2040 and reduce emissions of Scope 1,2 and 3 by 52.5% compared to base year 2019, their efforts to reduce emissions in an energy intensive production process is one to look forward to - They use renewable energy which contributes to 72% of their energy mix (aim of 100% renewable energy by 2030), they engage with external green power sources including becoming a part of a green hydrogen project backed by the German Ministry for Economic Affairs and Climate Action, and they use innovative different energy sources for example their heat pump electrifying heat generation and the expected implementation in 2025 of their biomass steam from waste wood.
-As of 2024, compared to base year, they have reduced 28.64% of Scope 1 & 2 emissions, and 12.41% of Scope 3 emissions.
-As of 2024, Scope 1 & 2 contributed to 39% of their operations and Scope 3 contributes to 61%.
+Emissions intensity (Scopes 1,2, and 3): As the company aims to reach net zero by 2040 and reduce emissions of Scopes 1,2, and 3 by 52.5% compared to the base year 2019, their efforts to reduce emissions in an energy intensive production process are ones to look forward to.
+They use renewable energy which contributes to 72% of their energy mix (aim of 100% renewable energy by 2030), they engage with external green power sources including becoming a part of a green hydrogen project backed by the German Ministry for Economic Affairs and Climate Action, and they use innovative different energy sources, for example their heat pump electrifying heat generation, and the expected implementation in 2025 of their biomass steam from waste wood.
+As of 2024, compared to the base year, they have reduced 28.64% of Scope 1 & 2 emissions and 12.41% of Scope 3 emissions.
+As of 2024, Scope 1 & 2 contributed to 39% of their operations, and Scope 3 contributed to 61%.

-Water Management: WEPA acknowledges their intensive water use and has therefore made efforts to optimise water efficiency through partnerships like with regional universities which also highlights their proactive nature in collaboration.
-Their other efforts include partnering with WWF for the Water Stewardship Program, and rewetting peatlands through the Alliance of the pioneers.
+Water Management: WEPA acknowledges its intensive water use and has therefore made efforts to optimise water efficiency through partnerships with regional universities, which also highlights its proactive nature in collaboration.
+Their other efforts include partnering with WWF for the Water Stewardship Program and rewetting peatlands through the Alliance of the Pioneers.

-Waste Management: They implemented a Zero Waste and Secondary Raw Materials Strategy for all their sites to promote circularity which is a goal they seem to have in the works to have more defined measures and targets.
+Waste Management: They implemented a Zero Waste and Secondary Raw Materials Strategy for all their sites to promote circularity, which is a goal they seem to have had in works to have more defined measures and targets.
 Their current waste risk score of over medium risk is one they have planned to reduce to low risk by 2030.
-For example they turn waste into resources through separating metals and plastics and collecting for further use, as well as separating inks and fillers from paper to get dewatered paper sludge.
+For example, they turn waste into resources through separating metals and plastics and collecting them for further use, as well as separating inks and fillers from paper to get dewatered paper sludge.
 Sludge is used in brickworks and ash in the cement industry.

 SOCIAL

-Collaboration: WEPA's strategy towards many of their goals is through collaboration with different technologically enhanced groups as well as aiming for cross-sector collaboration to enable circularity in their business practices.
-One example is through their Venture Capital program that invests in start-ups that are driving towards, green tech and green business development, example platform for digital waste management platform (Resourcify).
+Collaboration: WEPA's strategy towards many of their goals is through collaboration with different technologically enhanced groups, as well as aiming for cross-sector collaboration to enable circularity in its business practices.
+One example is through their Venture Capital program that invests in start-ups that are driving towards green tech and green business development, for example, a platform for digital waste management (Resourcify).

-Consumer Awareness: through their 'Beige is better' campaign creates awareness of the recycled and unbleached hygiene paper product being of same quality as fresh fibre quality and has an overall lower environmental impact.
+Consumer Awareness: their 'Beige is better' campaign creates awareness of the recycled and unbleached hygiene paper product being of the same quality as fresh fibre quality and has an overall lower environmental impact.

 WEPA recycled verses wood-based resource use